Looking Back at Classic Bakery Packaging Then vs. Now

 Lately, I’ve been reminiscing about how bakery packaging has evolved over the years.
 Back when I was learning the ropes in a bakery, everything was pretty simple brown paper bags, plain boxes and wax paper wraps.
 But now, packaging has become such an essential part of the experience, not just for keeping products fresh but also for branding and presentation.

 I recently came across some retail bakery boxes that reminded me how far things have come.
 The designs are more functional, eco-friendly, and visually appealing.
-If you’re curious, here’s an example of what I mean: Retail Bakery Boxes.
+If you’re curious, here’s an example of what I mean: old boxes.

 What do you all think?
 Do you prefer the old-school packaging or do you like the modern touch?
 Would love to hear your thoughts!